mbj/mutant/docs/configuration.md

   # This is useful to not emit mutations for log statements etc
   ignore_patterns:
   - send{selector=log}
+  # Select full mutation operators by default mutant only applies the light set
+  # Only difference between full and light right now is that light does not apply
+  # `#== -> #eql?` mutation
+  # At this moment there is no CLI equivalent for this setting.
+  operators: full # or `light`
 ```

 Please consult the [AST-Pattern documentation](/docs/ast-pattern.md) for details of AST pattern